symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

 Minify your Assets
 ------------------

-In order to use UglifyJS on your assets, you need to apply it to them.
-Since your assets are a part of the view layer, this work is done in your templates:
+In order to apply UglifyJS on your assets, add the ``filter`` option in the asset tags of your templates to tell Assetic to use the ``uglifyjs2`` filter:

 .. configuration-block::